 This drink is very elegant.
 I say “elegant” because of the marbling effect created by the chocolate sauce floating down throughout the shake.
 It’s amazingly easy to achieve and adds so much haughtiness to this drink.
 To me anything ‘marble’ has always seems like the height of taste and class.
 Even if it’s a cheap $2.00 a square foot marble, it still has that look of refinement and haute couture.
 Some things in life are just like that; dripping with class and elegance.
 But this drink has substance too.
 Elegance with substance; now there’s a winning combination.

 I started out with raw cashews.
 Was there ever any doubt?
 Then added in rich and creamy coconut, aromatic vanilla, and lovely butterscotch.
 Butterscotch…that forgotten pleasure of lore.
 Why this incredible flavor went out of vogue escapes me.
 But here it is again.
 And in case you’ve never tried it before, you’ll probably fall in love just like I did.

-One of the main ingredients in the sauce is coconut oil.
-Coconut oil is one of my favorite oils, a permanent fixture in my pantry (and bathroom), and one of the most lauded oils in the world.
+One of the main ingredients in the chocolate sauce is coconut oil.
+Coconut oil is one of my favorite and most used oils, a permanent fixture in my pantry (and bathroom), and one of the most lauded oils in the world.
 But it didn’t always enjoy such a stellar reputation.
 At one time, this super food alienated earnest health seekers dare I say even repelled them in spite of the fact that it’s been a staple in many countries for thousands of years.

 Fortunately coconut oil was eventually given a nutritional makeover and took it’s rightful place as one of the healthiest and most versatile oils in the world.
 The coconut oil I use is unrefined.
 Unrefined is the least processed and contains the most nutrients.
 It also has the strongest taste; perfect for this creamy and delicious sauce.